Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 # $vmExt.Name "GuestAttestation";
 ```

-This example Creates a new VM with the Trusted Launch Security Type and sets flags SecureBoot and Vtpm as True by default.
+This example Creates a new VM with the TrustedLaunch Security Type and sets flags EnableSecureBoot and EnableVtpm as True by default.
+It also checks that the GuestAttestation extension is installed by default when using TrustedLaunch and the EnableSecureBoot and EnableVtpm are True.

 ## PARAMETERS